Banni Grasslands Reserve

 Banni Grasslands Reserve or Banni grasslands form a belt of arid grassland ecosystem on the outer southern edge of the desert of the marshy salt flats of Rann of Kutch in Kutch District, Gujarat State, India.
-They are known for rich wildlife and biodiversity and are spread across an area of 3,847 square kilometres.
+They are known for their rich wildlife and biodiversity and are spread across an area of 3,847 square kilometres.
 They are currently legally protected under the status as a protected or reserve forest in India.
-Though declared a protected forest more than half a century ago Gujarat state's forest department has recently proposed a special plan to restore and manage this ecosystem in the most efficient way.
+Though declared a protected forest more than half a century ago, Gujarat state's forest department has recently proposed a special plan to restore and manage this ecosystem in the most efficient way.
 Wildlife Institute of India (WII) has identified this grassland reserve as one of the last remaining habitats of the cheetah in India and a possible reintroduction site for the species.

-The word 'Banni' comes from Hindi word 'banai', meaning made.
+The word 'Banni' comes from the Hindi word 'banai', meaning "made".
 The land here was formed from the sediments that were deposited by the Indus and other rivers over thousands of years.
 Old villagers from this region say that before the 1819 Rann of Kutch earthquake, the river Indus flowed right through banni and the local farmers reaped a rich harvest of crops like red rice and sindhi chokha etc., red rice was the staple diet of the people of the region and it was even recommended by medical practitioners as a 'light diet' for ailing people.
-However, since the earthquake of 1819 the river Indus changed its course and now flows through Sindh in neighbouring country of Pakistan effectively turning this entire region arid.
+However, since the earthquake of 1819 the river Indus changed its course and now flows through Sindh in the neighbouring country of Pakistan effectively turning this entire region arid.